-The King of the Waltz (Johann Strauss II) performed at the Kursalon back in the 1800s, and he continues to appear at the venue thanks to the visitor-friendly classical concerts.
+The King of the Waltz (Johann Strauss II) performed at the Kursalon back in the 1800s, and his spirit continues to appear at the venue thanks to the visitor-friendly classical concerts.

 - Next to the famous golden Strauss statue